JetBrains/kotlin-web-site/docs/topics/strings.md

 ## String templates

-String literals may contain _template expressions_ – pieces of code that are evaluated and whose results are concatenated into the string.
+String literals may contain _template expressions_ – pieces of code that are evaluated and whose results are concatenated into a string.
-A template expression starts with a dollar sign (`$`) and consists of either a name:
+When a template expression is processed, Kotlin automatically calls the `.toString()` function on the expression's result to convert it into a string.
+A template expression starts with a dollar sign (`$`) and consists of either a variable name:

 ```kotlin
 fun main() {